kyokin78/rl-flappybird/README.md

   - `normal` : Normal training mode with UI
   - `noui` : Training without UI, fastest training mode
   - `replay` : Training without UI, replay game with UI from last 50 steps once the bird crashes, it provides a visual way to check how bird crashed.
 - `--resume` : Resume game from last 50 steps before crash, it's useful to correct flying trajectory for rare scenario.
 But it's 3x slower than normal mode.
-When in replay training mode, this flag is enabled automatically.
+When in replay training mode, this option is enabled automatically.
 - `--max MAX` : Maxium score per episode, restart game if agent reach this score, default: 10,000,000
 - `--dump_hitmasks` : dump hitmasks to file and exit